Skip to main content

 Written by Cerby Team

-With Cerby, you can deploy the Cerby browser extension across all of your company endpoints using a Mobile Device Management (MDM) service and a configuration file.
+With Cerby, you can deploy the Cerby browser extension across all of your company endpoints using a Mobile Device Management (MDM) platform, such as Jamf (MacOS) and Tanium (Windows), and configuration files.

 The deployment comprises the following web browsers running on MacOS and Windows: